graemer957/codecrafters-redis-rust/README.md

    the first time you run it.
 Subsequent runs will be fast.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+# TODO

+This is a collection of TODOs of possible improvements/refactors that I feel would make this project more elegant / reusable / etc, but do not have the time for right now:
+- [ ] What is the idiomatic way to take a `&[u8]` of digits and convert to `u32`?
+    - Currently converting to `String` and then `parse::<u32>`, feels like there is a better way!